JasminInsights/Data-Analyst-Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-<B> Analyzing the Factors Contributing to the Success of a Movie </B>
+## Analyzing the Factors Contributing to the Success of a Movie

 <b>Code:</b> [Analyzing the Factors Contributing to the Success of a Movie.ipynb]()